-You might think that foundations allocate a considerable amount of their capital towards mission-related investments.
+You might think that foundations allocate a considerable amount of their capital towards mission-related investing.
 You wouldn’t be rash for thinking this, but you would still be wrong.

 A mission-related investment (MRI) in this case refers to capital deployment which is intended to further an organization’s mission, and which also expects some sort of financial return.